unageek/inari/src/_docs/intro.md

 x2 ∈ [empty]_trv
 ```

-`[empty]` is a special value that represents the empty set.
+`[empty]` is a special interval that represents the empty set.
 Thus, the result implies that there is no real number that satisfies the equation.
+The empty interval is always decorated with `trv`.

-There are problematic cases where the program cannot decide if the equation has solutions in real numbers.
+There are problematic cases where the program cannot decide if the equation has solutions in real numbers:

 ```ignore
 let a = dec_interval!("[1]").unwrap();